CalumRaine/Synth/README.md

 ## To Do

 * Fix filter sustain: percentage doesn't work well
-* Add step parameter to knob input (to work with discrete values)
 * Add option to sync LFOs
 * Add named patches
 * Use velocity from MIDI messages on key press